arnasziedavicius/basic-page/README.md

 # Basic Page

-A template for building basic single-page applications.
+A template for building basic single-page applications or SPA with Delayed Output strategy.

 ## Dependencies